Yorkshire Peat Partnership (YPP)

 Lower Smite Farm

 At Lower Smite Farm, a 150 acre arable farm run by Worcestershire Wildlife Trust, you can see organic and conventional farming working side by side.
-Due to the post-war intensification of farming, the soil at Lower Smite has steadily declined in terms of humus content, organic matter and soil wildlife.
-The soil had become almost totally reliant on artificial inputs to grow arable crops and this was associated with costly heavy cultivations to create seedbeds.
-With around 75% of terrestrial wildlife living in the soil a thriving soil food web is vital to the recovery of the majority of farmland wildlife, most of which continues to suffer ongoing declines.
+Due to the post-war intensification of farming, the soil at Lower Smite has steadily declined.
+The soil had become almost totally reliant on artificial inputs to grow arable crops.
+With around 75% of terrestrial wildlife living in the soil a thriving soil food web is vital to the recovery of the majority of farmland wildlife.

-Rebuilding humus levels and earthworm numbers are a priority and the Wildlife Trust have planted a wide range of ‘green manure’ mixes, including red and white clovers, cocksfoot, yellow trefoil and phacaelia to ‘feed’ the soil and encourage microbial activity.
+Rebuilding humus levels and earthworm numbers are a priority.
+The Wildlife Trust have planted a wide range of ‘green manure’ mixes, including red and white clovers, cocksfoot, yellow trefoil and phacaelia to ‘feed’ the soil and encourage microbial activity.
 These mixes also provide good forage for sheep and cattle.